Graph-structured tensor optimization for nonlinear density control and mean field games: Convex graph-structured tensor optimization

 The above theorem guarantees convergence, but does not guarantee how fast the iterates converge.
-In particular, in order to guarantee R-linear convergence (for the definition, see, e.g., \cite[Sec.~9.2]{ortega1970iterative} or \cite[pp.~619-620]{nocedal2006numerical}) we need to impose further assumptions on the functions involved.
+In particular, in order to guarantee R-linear convergence we need to impose further assumptions on the functions involved.

-\begin{theorem} Given Assumption~\ref{ass:primal_feasibility_and_optimality}, further assume that there exists an $\bM > 0$ with marginals and bimarginals $(\mu_t)_{t \in \ccV}$ and $(R_{t_1, t_2})_{(t_1, t_2) \in \ccE}$ satisfying \eqref{eq:omt_multi_graph_convex_v2_const1} and \eqref{eq:omt_multi_graph_convex_v2_const2}, respectively, and that all functions $g^{(t)}$ and $f^{(t_1, t_2)}$ are such that either \begin{enumerate}[i)] \item the function is a polyhedral indicator function and $\mu_t \in \dom(g^{(t)})$ or $R_{t_1, t_2} \in \dom(f^{(t_1, t_2)})$, respectively, or \item the function is co-finite, essentially smooth, continuous on the effective domain, and the gradient operator is strongly monotone and Lipschitz continuous on any compact convex subset of the interior of the effective domain, and so that $\mu_t \in \interior(\dom(g^{(t)}))$ or $R_{t_1, t_2} \in \interior(\dom(f^{(t_1, t_2)}))$, respectively. \end{enumerate} Under these assumptions, let $(u_t^k)_{t \in \ccV}$ and $(U_{t_1, t_2}^k)_{(t_1, t_2) \in \ccE}$ be the iterates of Algorithm~\ref{alg:generalized_sinkhorn}, and let $\bM^k = \bK \odot \bU^{k}$.
+\begin{theorem} Given Assumption~\ref{ass:primal_feasibility_and_optimality}, further assume that there exists an $\bM > 0$ with marginals and bimarginals $(\mu_t)_{t \in \ccV}$ and $(R_{t_1, t_2})_{(t_1, t_2) \in \ccE}$ satisfying \eqref{eq:omt_multi_graph_convex_v2_const1} and \eqref{eq:omt_multi_graph_convex_v2_const2}, respectively, and that all functions $g_{t}$ and $f_{t_1, t_2}$ are such that either \begin{enumerate}[i)] \item the function is a polyhedral indicator function and $\mu_t \in \dom(g_{t})$ or $R_{t_1, t_2} \in \dom(f_{t_1, t_2})$, respectively, or \item the function is co-finite, essentially smooth, continuous on the effective domain, and the gradient operator is strongly monotone and Lipschitz continuous on any compact convex subset of the interior of the effective domain, and so that $\mu_t \in \interior(\dom(g_{t}))$ or $R_{t_1, t_2} \in \interior(\dom(f_{t_1, t_2}))$, respectively. \end{enumerate} Under these assumptions, let $(u_t^k)_{t \in \ccV}$ and $(U_{t_1, t_2}^k)_{(t_1, t_2) \in \ccE}$ be the iterates of Algorithm~\ref{alg:generalized_sinkhorn}, and let $\bM^k = \bK \odot \bU^{k}$.
 Then $\bM^k \to \bM^\star$ at least R-linearly, where $\bM^\star$ is the unique optimal solution to \eqref{eq:omt_multi_graph_convex_v2}, and the cost function in \eqref{eq:dual_U}, evaluated in $(u_t^k)_{t \in \ccV}$ and $(U_{t_1, t_2}^k)_{(t_1, t_2) \in \ccE}$, converges to the optimal value of \eqref{eq:omt_multi_graph_convex_v2} at least R-linearly. \end{theorem}

 \begin{proof} Assume first that all functions are as in ii).
 In this case, note that \eqref{eq:omt_multi_graph_convex_v2_cost} is separable in the different variables, and that $E$ in \cite[Eq.~(1.1)]{luo1993convergence} is of the form